BigVirusBoi/PotatoWarp/README.md

 # PotatoWarp
-A simple warp plugin for Minecraft 1.17
+An epic warp plugin for Minecraft 1.17